dssg/air_pollution_estimation/README.md

 # Quantifying Traffic Dynamics from Traffic Videos
 We present an automated traffic analysis system.
-Our system which uses computer vision approaches to classify and count vehicles, count vehicle starts, and count
+Our system which uses computer vision approaches to classify vehicles.
+For each vehicle type, it outputs  vehicles counts,  vehicle start counts, and vehicle stop counts.

 ## Table of Contents